usnistgov/REFPROP-wrappers/wrappers/Mathcad/README.md

 * [High-Level API](High-LevelAPI.md) function calls from REFPROP 10 or later, and

 * [Legacy API](LegacyAPI.md) function calls available with REFPROP 9.1.1 and later.

+> **RECOMMENDED:** All API functions can be easily looked up and inserted into the worksheet using
+> the [CustFunc](https://github.com/henningjp/CustFunc) add-in, making the RefProp Add-in infinitely more
+> usable in Mathcad Prime.
+This add-in provides a convenient Mathcad Prime pop-up window with all
+> of the REFPROP API functions listed by category, syntax and usage notes for each function,
+> and an Insert button to place the API function at the current cursor location.
+Raw API
+> functions can be looked up and inserted as well as the unit-wrapped functions.
+>
+> Go to the [CustFunc](https://github.com/henningjp/CustFunc) Github repository for complete instructions on
+> obtaining and installing the latest release of this add-in and companion REFPROP interface files.

 ------
 ## Possible Future Enhancements